 Daniel Maintains His Purity

-Introduction: The book of Daniel contains a wonderful set of prophecies that have thrilled and challenged Bible students for hundreds of years.
+INTRODUCTION: The book of Daniel contains a wonderful set of prophecies that have thrilled and challenged Bible students for hundreds of years.
 But the book also tells some great stories.
-In this series of outlines, we will look at the first six chapters of the book where we will find a couple of the easier prophecies and several interesting stories.

 This chapter deals with Daniel as a young man who is taken captive by the Babylonians but refuses to surrender his convictions or belief in the God of Israel.
 This is a challenge to all young people to hold to the Bible and its teachings even when opposed by the forces of this world.